 Where We Stayed Near Disney Paris

 We stayed at the Little Explorers hotel outside the park.
 It is in a convenient location and better value than Disney park hotels.
-It has great amenities for kids – and inside pirate ship playground, ball pit/soft play room, inside pool with pirate ship spray pad, outside playground.
+It has great amenities for kids – and inside pirate ship playground, ball pit/soft playroom, inside pool with pirate ship spray pad, outside playground.
 For parents, all I can say is bring some aspirin and an extra pillow.
 And take note of their policy on swimwear.
-I will spare you of the photos of my husband in the speedo he had to buy.
-But as Americans we found it shocking.
+If you don’t have their regulated swimwear, you can check out modest swimwear styles over at thehermoza.com to see what’s available.
+I will spare you the photos of my husband in the speedo he had to buy.
+But as Americans, we found it shocking.
 If you agree – check out my Top 15 Signs You’re An American Abroad.

 Looking for more info on Paris with Kids?
 Check Out: